-Majors in Comparative Literature explore two different literary and cultural traditions through the study of literary works in their original language in combination with the study of literary and cultural theory.
+Majors in Global and Comparative Literature explore two different literary and cultural traditions through the study of literary works in their original language in combination with the study of literary and cultural theory.
 They are encouraged to focus on the relationships between those two fields and to develop interdisciplinary approaches to literature.

 - Literature courses in two national traditions, to be taken in the original language

 The program structure is as follows: